o3de/ThirdPersonTemplate/README.md

-# Thirpertem
+# Third Person Template

 A template project to showcase a simple Third Person Character Controller.
-This project is available via the Remote Projects system within the O3DE Project Manager.

 ## Summary